-I will be attempting the 500 mile Mogollon Rim Trail in April 2022.
-This is the logical follow-up to my 2021 Grand Enchantment Trail (GET) thru-hike.
+I hiked the 500 mile Mogollon Rim Trail in April 2022.
+This was the logical follow-up to my 2021 Grand Enchantment Trail (GET) thru-hike.
 Both routes were created and developed by Brett Tucker of Hike Invention and are not purpose-built, agency-sanctioned trails like the National Scenic Trails System.
 As such, these routes are pieced together using a system of pre-existing trails, forest service roads, and some cross-country travel.
-The MRT is sometimes referred to as the GET northern alternate, as it takes a northerly approach in bypassing Navajo reservation lands through Arizona, while the official GET takes a more southerly “sky island” route.
+The MRT is sometimes referred to as the GET northern alternate, as it takes a northerly approach in bypassing reservation lands through Arizona, while the official GET takes a more southerly “sky island” route.
 Both meet at the Arizona/New Mexico border, at which point the MRT officially concludes.

 How long is the MRT?
 About 500 miles from end to end, from outside the bustling tourist town of Cottonwood, Arizona to the small ranching communities of Alma and Glenwood, New Mexico.

 When is the recommended season of travel?
 Spring and Fall, typically April-May before the landscape gets too dry and fire-prone and while snow is melting off the highest elevations, and then again in September-October after the bulk of monsoon season ends and before winter returns to the high country.

 What is the suggested direction of travel?
 Eastbound, both in Spring and Autumn, as the route dries out sooner on the west end during both seasons.
 You could probably hike it westbound in Autumn, too, although the trail information is written in the eastbound direction.